 1957, February 14 – New York Central RR operated their last train through Cornwall.

 1957.
 March 22 – New York Central RR declared that the Ottawa Division from Rooseveltown to Ottawa was abandoned.
-The St. Lawrence Seaway Authority was given the line from the border to 2nd Street West in Cornwall.
-The sale did not include the bridges since the Roosevelt International Bridge Company now owned them.
+The St. Lawrence Seaway Authority purchased the line from the border to 2nd Street West in Cornwall.
+The sale did not include the bridges since the Roosevelt International Bridge Company operated them.

 1957, April – Canadian National Rys purchased the New York Central RR line from Ottawa to 2nd Street West in Cornwall.
 The station was torn down in the 1960s.

-1957, May 23 – the first Canadian National Rys train (no. 441) operated over the relocated main line between Cornwall and Cardinal.
+1957, May 23 – the first regular Canadian National Rys train (no. 441) operated over the relocated main line between Cornwall and Cardinal.
 The new station, that of the post-war design with a flat roof, was at the north end of Station Road, east of Pitt Street in city’s north end.
-There were 3 stub sidings at the station site, one siding to serve a warehouse that would be built later.
+There were 3 stub sidings at the station site, one siding that would serve a warehouse in the future.

 1957, June 8 – Canadian National Rys began to tear up the abandoned New York Central RR line beginning at Crysler.
 The rails were reused in Montreal for their new hump yard.

-1957, October 14 – Roosevelt International Bridge Company sold their bridges to the American and Canadian Seaway companies.
+1957, October 14 – Roosevelt International Bridge Company handed over their bridges to the American and Canadian Seaway companies.

 1957, December 20 – the Ottawa & New York Railway Company was dissolved.